 Connecting to the Past-Investigating a Civil War Prison - EDU 534

 Within the Center for Historic and Military Archaeology (CHMA) this week-long summer course in Civil War Archaeology is offered at the historic Johnson's Island Prisoner of War Depot site.
 This course will immerse the participant in the inquiries and investigations conducted at this National Historical Landmark site.
 Participants will experience how history comes alive through the scientific processes of excavation and analysis as well as exploration of diaries and letters of those imprisoned at Johnson’s Island.
 This course is designed for the serious adult student of archaeology (avocation) and primary and secondary teachers.
 This class can be taken for up to three semester credit hours, for continuing education units (CEUs), or as a non-credit experience.
 Fees vary accordingly.
 (Enrollment limited to 12)

 Students register through the University's Oasis 2 system.
-For more information, contact Melissa Nye 419-448-2288 (Administrative Assistant in Graduate Studies) firstname.lastname@example.org
+For more information, contact Krista Kantner 419-448-2288 (Administrative Assistant to the Center for Historic & Military Archaeology) firstname.lastname@example.org.